Meg Cabot: 1-800-WHERE-R-U series

 This series revolves around Jessica Mastriani, an ordinary 16-year-old girl given extraordinary psychic powers after being struck by lightning.
 Her powers allow her to know the exact location of missing children; after seeing a picture of a person, they appear in her dreams.
 The first four books take place over less than a year and chronicle her attempts to help missing children while trying to avoid the scrutiny of the federal government.
 The fifth book, published four years after the fourth book, picks up the storyline after Jess has turned 19.
 Over the course of the book, Jess is romantically involved with Rob Wilkins, a boy from the wrong side of the tracks.

 The first four books were originally written under Cabot's pseudonym, Jenny Carroll.
 The books were re-released in 2004 under Cabot's real name.
 Cabot was unhappy with the discontinuation; she stated that she wanted to take the series up to eight books.
 Her current publishing house agreed to publish one more installment.
 Missing You was released in December 2006 and that was the end of the series.

 The 1-800-WHERE-R-YOU series was the basis for the television show Missing, which aired on the Lifetime cable network for three seasons from 2003 to 2006.

-The series has been reprinted in the US in an omnibus edition and retitled Vanished.
+The series was reprinted in the US in an omnibus edition and retitled Vanished.

 All-American Girl series

 The series revolves around Samantha Madison, a Washington, D.C. native, who, while skipping her after-school art class, saves the life of the president, and becomes a national hero.
 The two books are about her rise to fame and her love life with the president's son, David, who appears to want to take their relationship to the next level in the second book.
-There is also a short story called Another All-American Girl in the anthology Our White House: Looking In, Looking Out, about Samantha's experience in the White House.
+There is also a short story called "Another All-American Girl" in the anthology Our White House: Looking In, Looking Out, about Samantha's experience in the White House.

 Avalon High series

 Avalon High is a contemporary retelling of the King Arthur tale set in a modern high school.
-Avalon High: Coronation is sequel to the first Avalon High novel, instead of a regular novel, is part of a new partnership HarperCollins brokered with Tokyopop.
-It has been released as a three-book manga series, called Avalon High: Coronation.
+Avalon High: Coronation is a sequel to the first Avalon High novel, and is part of a new partnership HarperCollins brokered with Tokyopop.
+It was released as a three-book manga series, called Avalon High: Coronation.
 The first manga, titled The Merlin Prophecy, was released on July 3, 2007, and was drawn by manga artist Jinky Coronado, creator of the Banzai Girl manga.
 She also illustrated the other two manga.

 The Avalon High film was shown on Disney Channel on November 12, 2010.
 Britt Robertson played Ally (Elaine), while Gregg Sulkin played Will.